 5. Identify prospects that care about the key differentiation the most

 When looking across the broader market, some prospects will say, "Yeah, the stuff is cool!!", but others will jump out of their chair and yell "that's amazing!!
 I need that right now.”
-In this case always target the second group as they will be the easiest to sell to.
+In this case, always target the second group as they will be the easiest to sell to.

-You are building a business not just to solve a problem but to make profit too.
+You are building a business not just to solve a problem but to make a profit too.
 So you have to identify whether the people are ready to pay for the solution or not.
-Many startups end up with wasting their money on marketing and strategies without identifying target audience first.
-So if you really want to scale your business you have to find the right target customer who will care about your solution.
+Many startups end up wasting their money on marketing and strategies without identifying the target audience first.
+So if you want to scale your business you have to find the right target customer who will care about your solution.

 Now you may have this question in mind:

 How do I recognize people that have a high affinity for my offering?